jpallagrosi/jamfTips/Healthcheck/README.md

 # jamfTips

 This script is built to extract information from the Jamf Pro Summary without the use of API.
-It will prompt the user with which section to run e.g. unused_Packages, disabled_policies.
+It will prompt you with which section to run e.g. unused_Packages, disabled_policies.

+It will print out on a separate file the number of items along with the list of items. \
+'Report Information' will print out the information needed to build a Health Check.

 **Prerequisites:**
 Leave the Jamf Pro Summary with its default name 'jamf-pro-summary.txt' in the Downloads folder.